Generated at: 2026-07-01 04:01:13

 We decided to implement the solution after verifying its various capabilities, such as the wealth of information available and the ability to conduct detailed analysis of companies we are currently approaching.

-uSonar's corporate data includes information such as industry, business sector, and company size, which has made it easier to establish a common understanding across departments, such as confirming, "This company belongs to this industry and this segment."
-As a result, discussions regarding which companies should be prioritized for outreach have become smoother, leading to improved precision in our inside sales activities.
+uSonar's corporate data includes information such as industry, business sector, and company size, which has made it easier to establish a common understanding across departments, such as agreeing that "this company belongs to this industry and this segment."
+As a result, discussions regarding which companies should be prioritized for outreach have become smoother, leading to improved accuracy in our inside sales activities.

 Additionally, the highly attentive support we received after implementation was very reassuring.
-From our sales representatives to our customer success managers, they carefully walked us through the manuals and provided thorough support during meetings and training sessions, allowing us to proceed with the implementation with confidence.
+From our sales and customer success representatives to the detailed guidance provided during meetings and training sessions while reviewing the manuals, they walked alongside us, allowing us to proceed with the implementation with full confidence.

-Initially, you implemented Side Sonar, but you were among the first to transition to our management strategy platform, PLANSonar, starting in the spring of 2025.
+Although you initially implemented Side Sonar, you were among the first to transition to the corporate strategy platform PLANSonar starting in the spring of 2025.

 Yamazaki

-The essential features that were in Side Sonar were successfully migrated, and given its potential for development as a core service in the future, I made the transition without much hesitation.
+The essential features that were available in Side Sonar were successfully migrated, and given its potential for development as a core service in the future, I was able to make the transition without much hesitation.

 Results Achieved

 Prioritizing outreach targets has become easy by referencing PLANSonar's intent data.
-The time required for data cleansing has been reduced by approximately 90%.
+The time required for data cleansing has been reduced to approximately one-tenth.

 We would like to ask how your team members are using the main features and intent data of PLANSonar.
-In addition to the "Live Access" feature, which identifies which companies are visiting your website based on their IP addresses, PLANSonar provides an "Interest Sign" feature that uses third-party data to identify companies searching for specific keywords set by the user.
+In addition to the "Live Access" feature, which identifies which companies are visiting your website based on their IP addresses, PLANSonar provides an "Interest Sign" feature that allows you to identify companies searching for specific keywords set by the user based on third-party data.

 Sato

 I am in charge of enterprise companies in Western Japan.
-Because I manage so many accounts, it is quite difficult to handle them all alone, so it is crucial to prioritize my outreach list.
-I check my outreach list against PLANSonar's intent data to see if there are any customers searching for legal-related keywords, such as "Invoice System," "Invoices," or, a while back, "Electronic Book Preservation Act."
-Of course, the keywords to check differ depending on the product; for example, for Concur Travel®, which manages business travel, I prioritize my approach based on customers searching for keywords related to service characteristics, such as "Overseas Business Travel."
+Because I manage so many accounts, it is quite difficult to handle them alone, so it is crucial to prioritize our target list.
+I check our target list against PLANSonar's intent data to see if there are any customers searching for legal-related keywords, such as "Invoice System" or "Invoices," or, a while back, "Electronic Book Preservation Act."
+Of course, the keywords to check differ depending on the product; for example, for Concur Travel®, which manages business trips, I prioritize and approach customers who are searching for keywords related to service characteristics, such as "Overseas Business Trips."

 3sato.jpg